smacgregor/InstagramClient/README.md

 The following **additional** features are implemented:

 * [X] Apply the Butterknife annotation library to reduce view boilerplate.
-* [X] Use GSON to create the models from the JSON response inste
+* [X] Use GSON to create the models from the JSON response instead of manually parsing the JSON
+* [X] On cold launch, display the refresh spinner while fetching popular instagram posts

 ## Video Walkthrough